JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/common-web-attacks.md

 **Severity**

-Although dangerous, Threat Monitoring will not immediately block an IP if a SQL injection is detected.
+Although dangerous, Threat Surveillance will not immediately block an IP if a SQL injection is detected.
 This is to prevent more advanced, legitimate web queries from immediately being blocked.
 If an IP continues to submit SQL injection requests, the IP will be blocked, see the 'Remediations and blocking' section below

 **Remediation and Blocking**

-Threat Monitoring will block the IP of 8 or more SQL Injection signatures are detected within 120 seconds.
+Threat Surveillance will block the IP of 8 or more SQL Injection signatures are detected within 120 seconds.
 The IP will be blocked via IPTables and hosts.deny (Linux) or Windows Firewall for 30 minutes.

-Additionally, If an XSS attack returns a code 200 (Web Request success), Threat Monitoring will check the source IP address against AbuseIPDB.
+Additionally, If an XSS attack returns a code 200 (Web Request success), Threat Surveillance will check the source IP address against AbuseIPDB.
 If the IP is known for malicious activity within the last 14 days, the IP will be blocked via IPTables and hosts.deny (Linux) or Windows Firewall for 30 minutes.

 Attackers will commonly try SQL injections on your site, the best ways to prevent these attacks from being successful are: